 An ICER therefore presents the incremental cost per additional unit of outcome.
-This could be the cost per case averted, cost per patient treated, cost per LYG or cost per QALY gained.
+This could be the cost per case averted, cost per patient treated, cost per life year gained (LYG) or cost per quality-adjusted life year (QALY) gained.
 The smaller the ICER, the more cost-effective technology A is relative to technology B. Where a technology is less costly and more effective, or more costly and less effective, an ICER that is less than zero will be generated.